Pwntus/mic-workshops/docs/content/getting-started/120-why-use-mic.md

 ## Realtime

-MIC maintains a [MQTT broker](https://docs.aws.amazon.com/iot/latest/developerguide/protocols.html) which sits on top of [AWS IoT](https://aws.amazon.com/iot/).
-What this means is that you can utilize a MQTT client in any language (with support of X.509 certificates for extra security) for both listening on incoming data and send data downlink to your IoT devices.
+MIC maintains a [MQTT broker](https://docs.aws.amazon.com/iot/latest/developerguide/protocols.html) which is part of [AWS IoT](https://aws.amazon.com/iot/).
+What this means is that you can utilize a MQTT client in any language/platform (supporting X.509 certificates) for both listening on incoming data and send data downlink to your IoT devices.

 ## Rules Engine